cert-manager/website/content/en/docs/installation/upgrading/upgrading-1.7-1.8.md

 #### Migrating from the Gateway API v1alpha1 to v1alpha2

+This section only applies to you if you are using the feature gate `ExperimentalGatewayAPISupport`.

 cert-manager 1.8 drops support for the Gateway API v1alpha1, and now only supports v1alpha2.
-You should read this section if you are using the feature flag `ExperimentalGatewayAPISupport`.

 Before upgrading cert-manager, you will need to: